negimagss/backend-java-player-terraform-ecs-eks-deployment/README.md

-# ⚾ Terraform and ECS exercise
+# ⚾ Terraform and ECS exercise-Dev-Ops

 The exercise will do the following,
 1: Create a VPC, subnets and load balancer on AWS